How to erase all videos from Snapchat Spectacles

-Before handing over your Spectacles to a friend, or posting them on eBay to try and make a few extra bucks after the novelty has worn off, you should wipe the device of all your videos.
+Before handing over your Spectacles to a friend, or posting them on eBay to try and make a few extra bucks, you should wipe the device of all your videos.

-As we recently covered, Snapchat makes it easy to share your Specs with a friend or family member without exposing past recordings, but it only takes a few seconds to erase all videos from the glasses and it provides extra peace of mind.
+As we recently covered, Snapchat makes it easy to share your Specs with a friend or family member without exposing past recordings, but it only takes a few seconds to erase all videos from the glasses and provide extra peace of mind.

 A few seconds later, all videos stored on your Spectacles will be erased.
 You will still have access to previously recorded and synced videos in your Snapchat Specs album.